 1. Add to Compost

-Compost should have an equal amount of green and brown organic material .
-Although the grounds appear brown, they are classed as green material.
+The compost should have an equal amount of green and brown organic material .
+Although coffee grounds appear brown, they are classed as green material.
 This is because they contain nitrogen.

 Add in used coffee grounds with other green material like grass clippings.
 However, you should also put in brown items like newspapers and dead leaves.

-Coffee filters can go in the compost too and it might be an idea to ask the local coffee shop/café for any leftover grounds.
-Coffee grounds will enrich the compost and also help reduce greenhouse gas emissions of the pile.
+Coffee filters can go in the compost too and it might be an idea to ask the local coffee shop/café for any leftovers.
+Coffee grounds will enrich the compost with nitrogen.

 2. Fertilize with Coffee Grounds